Massachusetts Horticultural Society: Mass Hort 2011 and Beyond

 In January 2011 the Board of Trustees hired Katherine K. Macdonald as Executive Director/President of the Society after the Board stabilized the organization's financials.
-During the period from 2011 to the writing of this note (2014) Massachusetts Horticultural Society has expanded it programming, delivering its educational mission of promoting horticulture and the understanding of the natural world.

-Contemporary programs include: The Garden to Table Program, which offers the public an opportunity to come together in a beautiful and welcoming setting to learn about growing, cooking, and preserving healthy food; Thursday Night at the Hort: an adult horticulture lecture series; Plantmobile: youth science and horticulture outreach; Hands On Hort: experiential programs in the gardens; as well as the Gardeners Fair (May) help to connect people with horticulture.
-The Society continues it 116-year-old tradition of Honorary Medals in October, where we recognize the outstanding contributions of horticulturalists, plant innovators, and those who have made significant contributions to the enjoyment and appreciation of plants and the environment.
-In November and December, the Festival of Trees provides an enjoyable family event to celebrate the holidays.

-The Gardens at Elm Bank include twelve display gardens.
+The Garden at Elm Bank includes twelve display gardens.
 In 2011, a new vegetable garden was designed to support the Garden to Table program.
 By 2013, this vegetable garden was producing over 4000 pounds of produce that was donated to two food pantries.
 The Welcome Garden near the parking lot entrance was added in 2012, designed by Paul Miskovsky.
 Improvements to the Italianate Garden included the restoration of the fountain, a central element to the garden.
-In January 2014 the Italianate Garden was featured on This Old House.

-Since 2011, over $250,000 in capital investments have been made to the property, thanks to the generosity of foundation grants.
-A small staff and hundreds of volunteers, including Master Gardeners, work together to make the Gardens at Elm Bank a wonderful destination for visitors.
-Garden group tours are available Tuesdays at 10 am from April 30 to October 1.
+Since 2011, over $250,000 in capital investments have been made to the property, thanks to foundation grants.

 Mass Hort at the Flower Show provides the management of the amateur horticulture, floral design, Ikebana, and photography for Paragon Group, the owners of the Boston Flower & Garden Show.
-Working with hundreds of volunteers, committees, and amateur competitors, this important rite of spring continues for the public to learn and enjoy plants, flowers, and design.